 Optional: If using soy based meat uncover baking pan, top each pepper with cheese and broil about 1 minute until the cheese is melted

 *Mix up an economical batch of your own taco seasoning: 2 tablespoons chili powder, 1 teaspoon each: cumin, paprika, garlic powder, ½ teaspoon cornstarch, onion powder, dried oregano seasoning salt.

 Serves 10-12 ~ Active time: 30 minutes ~ Cooking time: 45 minutes

 Can make ahead ~ Can freeze

-Serve Tex-Mex Stuffed Peppers with a simple salad of shredded cabbage and bottled or classic homemade vinaigrette salad dressing or Cooking for The King's colorful Corn and Tomato Salad.
+Serve Tex-Mex Kosher Stuffed Peppers with a simple salad of shredded cabbage and bottled or classic homemade vinaigrette salad dressing or this crunchy, colorful Corn and Tomato Salad.

 This recipe is from The Kosher Channel's collection of Cook Once, Eat Twice Recipes.
 See more about how the Queen in her kitchen saves time and money with these family pleasing recipes.